-The value of Fcut which minimises the contamination with non-interacting events is 6.
-This value is largely independent of energy and Monte Carlo physics list.
-The events with an interaction layer based on the second criterion show topologies with a small number of secondaried.
+The events with an interaction layer based on the second criterion show topologies with a small number of secondary particles.
 An example is shown in Fig. 4.
 This event features a strong local increase in energy.

-As mentioned in Section 3.2, the contamination of the test beam data with e^- s is large even after the Cherenkov data selection is applied.
+As mentioned in Section 3.2, the contamination of the test beam data with e^-s is large even after the Cherenkov data selection is applied.
+Therefore an additional event selection is applied based on the found interaction layer.
 In simulated e^- and π^- events the rejection of events with an interaction found in the first six layers removes 84% of e^- events at 2 GeV.
 At 10 GeV 98% of e^- events are removed.
 The percentage of removed π^- events is 20% at all energies.
 With this additional event selection the final contamination with e^- is reduced from 15% to 3% at 2 GeV.
 The contamination decreases quickly with energy and at 10 GeV it is negligible.
 The estimate of the contamination is based on the rejection efficiency found in simulated events and the fraction of rejected events in the data when applying the selection cut.

 The second selection criterion (Eq.
-1) accepts a small fraction of delta rays.
+(1)) accepts a small fraction of delta rays.
 This fraction is estimated to be between 2.2% at 2 GeV and 3.2% at 10 GeV.
-The estimate is based on the fraction of all events that are accepted as interacting by Eq.
-1 in a sample of 500 k simulated μ^- .
-Because the mass of the μ^- and π^- are very close, their behaviour in terms of electromagnetic interactions is very similar.
+The estimate is based on the fraction of all events that are accepted as interacting by Eq. ((1) in a sample of 500 k simulated μ^- .
+Because the masses of the μ^- and π^- are very close, their behaviour in terms of electromagnetic interactions is very similar.